Hind-ma/G5ADP-LanguageLearning/backend/python_server/readme.txt

 linux:
 .venv\Scripts\activate

-Repeat when oppening a new terminal
+Repeat when opening a new terminal

 4. Activate venv
 run: